Rickshaw Republic is permanently closed

-Rickshaw is unique because hardly anyone else around is doing authentic Indonesian food, and the Setiwan family who runs the place has the credential of being Indonesian to make this work.
-It's a real family affair too, with mom and one son in the kitchen and dad and the other son handling everything else.
-It's impressive they make it work, especially when I consider how my family would treat each other in a hot kitchen with a bunch of sharp knives.
-There have been no intentional injuries as far as we know, and they've managed to successfully share a bit of Indonesian food and culture straight out of Lincoln Park.
+Rickshaw is unique because hardly anyone else around is doing authentic Indonesian food.
+It’s a real family affair, with mom and one son in the kitchen and dad and the other son handling everything else.
+It’s impressive they make it work, especially when I consider how my family would treat each other in a hot kitchen with a bunch of sharp knives.
+They’ve managed to successfully share a bit of Indonesian food and culture straight out of Lincoln Park.

 The restaurant may look generic from the outside, but one step in and it’s far from that.
 You’ll immediately be taken in by the artwork and colors on the walls and ceilings, and the intrigue will follow you to the menu.
-It's OK to be totally lost in what to order, you're not expected to be an Indonesian street food pro.
-That's why you should ask for recommendations and let the waitstaff guide you through a meal.
-Be adventurous, and ideally come for the rice table so you can try a lot of different things.
+You’re not expected to be an Indonesian street food pro - that’s why you should ask for recommendations and let the waitstaff guide you through your meal.
+We particularly recommend doing the rice table so you can try a lot of different things.

 Unless you’re trying to dine alone or with one another person, the rice table is absolutely the way to go.
 For $35, which is a great deal, you’re going to get entirely too much food and a chance to try a lot of different items.
 It’ll basically be Rickshaw’s greatest hits, including many of the items below.

 The most addicting prawn puff crackers ever.
-They don’t taste like much, but have just enough prawn taste that we can’t stop eating them.
+They don’t taste like much, but have just enough prawn flavor that we can’t stop eating them.
 It’s dangerous.

-Spicy fried veggie fritters.
+Spicy fried vegetable fritters.
 Great batter and a satisfying veggie inside.
-Try not fill up on prawn crackers and fried veggie fritters because it’s easy to do.
+Try not to fill up on prawn crackers and fried veggie fritters - it’s easy to do.